If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 2. Human Placental Lactogen (hPL)

-This hormone, also produced by the placenta, supports nutrition of the fetus.
+This hormone, also produced by the placenta, supports the nutrition of the fetus.
 It also helps stimulate milk glands in your breasts in preparation for breastfeeding.
-If you find your breasts leaking a little in the course of your pregnancy, you know what’s behind it.
+If you find your breasts leaking a little during your pregnancy, you know what’s behind it.

 This hormone serves many functions in a woman’s body.
-In pregnancy, it aids the maturation of the fetal organs such as the lungs, liver, and other tissues (source).
+In pregnancy, it aids the maturation of the fetal organs, such as the lungs, liver, and other tissues (3).

-Progesterone is a hormone that your body always makes in the second half of your menstrual cycle.
-This hormone stimulates the thickening of your uterine walls in preparation for implantation of the fertilized egg.
+Progesterone is a hormone your body makes in the second half of your menstrual cycle.
+This hormone stimulates the thickening of your uterine walls in preparation for the implantation of the fertilized egg.
 It also helps keep the placenta in good working condition.

-Women’s bodies react differently so one woman’s experience may not necessarily be another’s.
+Women’s bodies react differently, so pregnancy experiences differ.
 That said, here are some early pregnancy symptoms to look out for.

-Keep in mind that you may not have every one of these.
-You might only have a couple and you could still be pregnant.
+Remember that you may not have every one of these symptoms; you might only have a couple before learning you’re pregnant.

 This is one of the earliest symptoms of pregnancy and can be hard to deal with.
-You feel sickly, gag, or throw up at the slightest whiff of an “offensive” smell.
+You feel sickly, gag, or throw up at the slightest whiff of an “offensive” smell or for no apparent reason.
 It’s hard to believe your life will ever be normal again.

 What can you do to feel better?